 The materials he offered at the moment of diagnosis were a small helping hand, but I’ve largely been on my own since, wading through the murky waters of internet information, and designing my own protocol the best I can.

-In the last part of this series on treatment, I discussed my herbal antibiotic and supplement protocol.
+In the last part of this series on treatment, I discussed the herbal antibiotic and supplement protocol I was prescribed.
 But the aspect of treatment that had the biggest impact on my symptoms were the changes I made to my diet, which included removing high FODMAP foods and making a host of modifications to not just what I was eating, but how I was eating it.

 I’m going to discuss some of the opinions around these diet choices below.
 But before I do, I want to reiterate something I said in part 1: though your diet can certainly help you heal your gut from SIBO, it’s rarely the root cause, and therefore usually not the lone cure.